 - Vascular Surgery

 All medical officers are paid for the hours worked.
-Interns are allocated three weeks annual leave with two weeks taken in the ED rotation and the other taken in their non-core term.
+Interns are allocated three weeks annual leave with two weeks taken in their ED rotation and the other taken during their non-core term.
 Interns are asked to preference leave, and allocations are made based on this information.
 All leave is tracked to ensure that interns meet 47 weeks of training and core training requirements.
 Consideration is given to requests for special leave.